Course correct

 Everyone is different of course, and students should discuss their training and development plan with their mentor to decide when to begin the Nottingham course.

-Once qualified, an attorney can apply to be entered onto the Register of Trade Mark Attorneys, maintained by IPReg, and will need to complete 16 hours of continuing professional development (CPD) each year to stay on the Register.
+Once qualified, an attorney can apply to be entered onto the Register of Trade Mark Attorneys, maintained by IPReg, and will need to complete continuing professional development (CPD) and return a Continuing Competence Declaration each year to stay on the Register.

 An attorney can also apply to become Chartered via election as an Ordinary member of CITMA.